'Part of the Job' and Other Perspectives on Workplace Violence

 Is violence and aggression ‘just part of the job’?

 In the lives of many employees, it is difficult to believe otherwise.
 Healthcare, service sector and other industry professionals find themselves caught in a paradox.
-While they dedicate themselves to the well-being of others, providing essential care, service, and support to those in need, they also face a disturbing reality where violence and aggression have become distressingly normalised within their work environments.
+While they dedicate themselves to the well-being of others, providing essential care, service, and support to those in need, they also face a disturbing reality where workplace aggression and violence have become distressingly normalised within their work environments.

 In this blog post, we will explore the stark realities faced by employees and investigate the different perspectives surrounding occupational violence and aggression.